-ROLE OF COMPENSATION CONSULTANTS:
+ROLE OF INDEPENDENT COMPENSATION CONSULTANTS:

 - The Compensation and Talent Management Committee has engaged Willis Towers Watson, an executive compensation consulting firm that is directly accountable to the Compensation and Talent Management Committee, to provide advice on compensation trends and market information to assist the Compensation and Talent Management Committee in fulfilling its duties, including the following responsibilities: review executive compensation and advise of changes to be considered to improve effectiveness consistent with our compensation philosophy; provide market data and recommendations on CEO and other executive compensation; review materials and attend Compensation and Talent Management Committee meetings; and advise the Compensation and Talent Management Committee on best practices for governance of executive compensation as well as areas of possible concern or risk in the Company's programs.
-The Compensation and Talent Management Committee annually reviews the performance and independence of the consultants. - Willis Towers Watson (and its predecessors) has served as the Compensation and Talent Management Committee's advisor for seventeen years, was directly engaged by and is accountable to the Compensation and Talent Management Committee, and has not been engaged by management for other services, except as described in this section.
-During fiscal 2020, Willis Towers Watson was paid approximately \$200,000 for executive compensation advice, other services to the Compensation and Talent Management Committee, director compensation advice and other services to the Board Composition and Corporate Governance Committee.
-During fiscal 2020, Willis Towers Watson was also paid approximately \$3,042,000, of which \$2,554,000 or 84% was for core actuarial services and \$488,000 or 16% was for other human resources services to the Company and its benefit plans.
+The Compensation and Talent Management Committee annually reviews the performance and independence of the consultants. - Willis Towers Watson serves as the Compensation and Talent Management Committee's advisor and is directly engaged by and is accountable to the Compensation and Talent Management Committee, and has not been engaged by management for other services, except as described in this section.
+During fiscal 2021, Willis Towers Watson was paid approximately \$209,000 for executive compensation advice, other services to the Compensation and Talent Management Committee, director compensation advice and other services to the Board Composition and Corporate Governance Committee.
+During fiscal 2021, Willis Towers Watson was also paid approximately \$3,288,000, of which \$2,912,000 or 89% was for core actuarial services and \$376,000 or 11% was for other human resources services to the Company and its benefit plans.
 The engagements for these other services were recommended by management and approved by the Compensation and Talent Management Committee.

-In fiscal 2020, the Compensation and Talent Management Committee selected Willis Towers Watson to serve as its independent compensation consultant after assessing the firm's independence, taking into consideration the following factors, among others:
+In fiscal 2021, the Compensation and Talent Management Committee utilized Willis Towers Watson to serve as its independent compensation consultant after assessing the firm's independence, taking into consideration the following factors, among others:

-- The Compensation and Talent Management Committee's oversight of the relationship between the Company and Willis Towers Watson mitigates the possibility that management could misuse other engagements to influence Willis Towers Watson's compensation work for the Compensation and Talent Management Committee. - Willis Towers Watson has adopted internal safeguards to ensure that its executive compensation advice is independent and has provided the Compensation and Talent Management Committee with a written assessment of the independence of its advisory work to the Compensation and Talent Management Committee for fiscal 2020. - The Compensation and Talent Management Committee retains ultimate decision-making authority for all executive pay matters and understands Willis Towers Watson's role is simply that of advisor. - There are no significant business or personal relationships between Willis Towers Watson and any of our executives or members of the Compensation and Talent Management Committee.
+- The Compensation and Talent Management Committee's oversight of the relationship between the Company and Willis Towers Watson mitigates the possibility that management could misuse other engagements to influence Willis Towers Watson's compensation work for the Compensation and Talent Management Committee. - Willis Towers Watson has adopted internal safeguards to ensure that its executive compensation advice is independent and has provided the Compensation and Talent Management Committee with a written assessment of the independence of its advisory work to the Compensation and Talent Management Committee for fiscal 2021. - The Compensation and Talent Management Committee retains ultimate decision-making authority for all executive pay matters and understands Willis Towers Watson's role is simply that of advisor. - There are no significant business or personal relationships between Willis Towers Watson and any of our executives or members of the Compensation and Talent Management Committee.